cjsauer/meteor-fresh/README.md

 ### app:bootstrap

 A copy of the bootstrap CSS framework.
 We include our own copy of the bootstrap source code so that it can be easily customized and extended.
 To extend/customize bootstrap, take a look first at the `theme.bootstrap.less` file.
-This file loads a file called `themes/darkly.less`, which was taken straight from [bootswatch.com](http://bootswatch.com).
+This file loads a file called `themes/darkly.less`, which was taken straight from [bootswatch.com](http://bootswatch.com)\*.
 Less files like `darkly.less` override bootstrap less varialbes to give bootstrap a different look.
 Have a look at the [available bootstrap variables](http://getbootstrap.com/customize/#less-variables) for an idea of what is possible.

+\* Do not override the `@icon-font-path` or any other iconography variables.
+Those are already setup to point to the glyphicon fonts for you.

 ## Adding Packages